szhaovas/thesisBot/README.md

 ```
 - then return to the folder directory and run main.py
 - the terminal will print some evolutionary data
-- once optimization is completed, which should take about 1 minute, a window will pop up
+- once optimization is completed, which should take about 1 minute, the simulator will run the best controller from the optimzation, and the a video recording the run can be found as a .mp4 under the folder directory
-- press ctrl-p to play, and hopefully you will see the same issues I have been having...